Chapter 1 : Weak

 My mom took his hand after shooting me a look.
 “Hello, Ronald.”
 She said, her eyebrows furrowing.
 I knew that look on her face; she was debating in her head, measuring my boyfriend with fiery eyes.
 She dropped her hand, but refused to look away from him.
 I could see Ron’s ears turning red as my mum put her hand on her hip.

-“Okay, mum!”
-I demanded, not so subtly scolding her for what she was doing.
-I took a step towards the two of them after grabbing my trunk and tossing it onto the trolley beside my mother.
+“Okay, Mum!”
+I demanded, scolding her for what she was doing.
+After grabbing my trunk and tossing it on the trolly, I took a step towards the two of them.
 I reached towards Ron and took his hand in mine; I twined my fingers with his.
 “Mum, can we get out of the rain now?”

 “Hey sweetie?
 Are you not taking Crooshanks?”
 I stopped after just pushing the trolley over the curb and onto the sidewalk that was protected from the bad weather.
 Ron stopped a little ways ahead of me, getting further under the carport and out of the rain.